 The Thai Massage Explosion

-Since Thai Massage has been discovered and embraced by the rest of the world in the last couple of decades, there has been a huge demand by tourists (35 million visitors a year as of 2018).
+Since Thai Massage has been discovered and embraced by the rest of the world in the last couple of decades, there has been a huge demand by tourists (35 million visitors in 2019).

-This has generated a huge Thai Massage industry geared to all those tourists.
-Everything from very simple shops to high end spas is plentiful in all tourist areas in Thailand.
+This has generated a huge Thai Massage industry geared toward all those tourists.
+Everything from very simple shops to high-end spas is plentiful in all tourist areas in Thailand.

-This development has spawned off more regulations, supervision and licensing requirements by the Thai government which had previously not existed.
+This development has spawned more regulations, supervision, and licensing requirements by the Thai government which had previously not existed.
 In the process, Thai Massage has become more commercialized and institutionalized.

 On this level of Thai Massage you will find fixed prices, fixed session lengths, licensed therapists (maybe), and a relaxed, but somewhat structured environment.